open-telemetry/opentelemetry.io/content/en/docs/languages/java/automatic/spring-boot.md

 export OTEL_RESOURCE_ATTRIBUTES="deployment.environment=prod"
 ```

+Alternatively, you can use the
+`OTEL_RESOURCE_ATTRIBUTES_DEPLOYMENT_ENVIRONMENT`
-Alternatively, you can use an environment variable to set or override a single
+environment variable to set or override a single
 resource attribute:

 ```shell